- Purpose and Scope

 - Days: Any reference to days within this Policy shall be counted as College business days unless otherwise specified.

 - Formal Complaint: The term “Formal Complaint” has a very specific definition within this Policy, and whether one is filed does not depend on the label applied, but instead on whether certain specific elements are met.
 A Formal Complaint is the act that initiates an investigation.
 A Formal Complaint must be filed and signed by a Complainant or signed by the Title IX Coordinator, alleging conduct which would constitute a violation of this Policy and requesting that SC4 investigate the allegations(s).
 At the time of filing a Formal Complaint, a Complainant must be participating in, or attempting to participate in, an education program or activity of SC4.
-A complaint may be filed with the Title IX Coordinator in person, by mail, or by electronic mail (email), by using the contact information listed on the Title IX website (https://sc4.edu/about/campus-patrol/title-ix/), or as described in this Policy.
+A complaint may be filed with the Title IX Coordinator in person, by mail, or by electronic mail (email), or as described in this Policy.
 Individuals who would like more information about filing a Formal Complaint are invited to contact the Title IX Coordinator for additional information.

 In the event that the Title IX Coordinator signs the Formal Complaint, this act does not make the Title IX Coordinator the “Complainant” for purposes of this Policy.